Road with deep lane grooves and potholes needs all the attention

 Drying to find a charging spot, part 2 and 3

 The next gas station that we reached after 50 km had electricity, but for unknown reasons, didn’t wanted to let us charge there.
 With a battery that was less and less charged, we continued another 30 km to the next small village .
 At the first roadside cafe, we got told to wait until the owner is done praying.
 The owner showed us then a very old fuse-box in his car-workshop.
 Somehow Benedikt made it possible that we could charge.
 It was 7 p.m. by then.
 We tasted the fish of lake Balkash in the roadside café, enjoyed the company of some truckers and waited 3 hours for the car to charge.
 When it was fully charged, it was dark outside – time to find a quite spot to spent the night.
-Considering how view people are living in the Kazakh steppe it is not hard finding a nice spot.
-We didn’t get disturbed until we left the next morning at 07:00 a.m. to drive to Balkash, a 70.000 inhabitants city at the western edge of lake Balkash.
+Considering how few people are living in the Kazakh steppe it is not hard finding a quiet spot.
+We didn’t get disturbed once and left the next morning at 07:00 a.m. to drive to Balkash, a 70.000 inhabitants city at the western edge of lake Balkash.

 |connection to fuse-box||230 volt||3 * 32 amperes||22 kW||50 kWh|